 Skechers new offerings didn’t actually help you shape up your legs or lose weight.
 In fact, they were just weird looking shoes.
 The health claims may have made for a great marketing campaign, but the complete lack of truth in the claims soon started resulting in consumer complaints.
 These complaints spurred the Federal Trade Commission into action.

 The “FTC” enforces consumer laws.
 One of its pet peeves is when companies pursue deceptive claims in their advertisements.
 In the case of Skechers, the lack of backing for the claims was such that the FTC brought down the hammer on the company.
 It was forced to kill the marketing campaign and was also required to offer up to $40 million dollars in refunds to consumers unhappy with the shoes.

 Now, let’s think this through for a moment.
 Not only is Skechers receiving a heaping of bad publicity, but it is essentially being forced to swallow refunds on the entire product line.
-A pair of these shoes appears to cost roughly $80 on average.
-If we divide $40 million by $80 per pair, we find that Skechers has agreed to take refunds on 500,000 pairs of Shape Ups.
+A pair of these shoes appear to cost roughly $80 on average.
+If we divide $40 million by $80 per pair, we find that Skechers has agreed to take refunds on 500,000 pairs of Shape-Ups.